CHAPTER 1

 She lowered her extended left hand, palm down, a slow, deliberate press toward the earth.
 It was a signal they’d drilled a hundred times.
 Stand down.

-She heard a rustle of gear as most of her men obeyed, though their hesitation was clear.
+She heard the rustle of gear as most of her men obeyed, though their hesitation was clear.
 Out of the corner of her eye, she saw Corporal Davies.
-His hand flexed around his rifle grip, elbow shaking.
+His hand flexed around his rifle grip, his elbow shaking.
 His weapon remained aimed.

-Zoe’s head snapped towards him.
-No words were necessary to convey her command.
-Davies' jaw tightened, then he slowly lowered his rifle.
+Zoe’s head snapped toward him.
+She didn’t need words to convey her command.
+Davies’s jaw tightened, then he slowly lowered his rifle.
 His finger, she noted, still hovered near the trigger guard.

-"Then we face them, shohna ba shohna," Zoe replied with the Dari phrase learned during her pre-deployment cultural briefs.
+“Then we face them, shohna ba shohna,” Zoe replied, using a Dari phrase she’d learned during her pre-deployment cultural briefs.

 “You fight,” Zoe said, “I fight with you.”

-The Elder's look held the uncertainty of a man who'd seen too many promises.
-It held no warmth, no sudden trust.
-He turned toward his home, his red beard a slash of color against the tan bleakness.
+The elder’s look held the uncertainty of a man who’d seen too many promises.
+There was no warmth, no sudden trust in it.
+He turned toward his home, his beard a slash of color against the tan bleakness of the village.
 At his barked command, the Afghan men lowered their rifles.
 Davies moved in, securing the weapons crates as the villagers backed away, eyes still suspicious.

 Randy glanced around, lowering his voice.
-"No, ma'am.
-It's your husband on the sat-phone.
-Said it was urgent."
+“No, ma’am.
+It’s your husband.
+Said it was urgent.”

 “What?”

-The internal panic hit her.
-Amanda's birthday.
-She was supposed to call this morning before patrol.
+Panic hit her.
+Amanda’s birthday.
+Zoe was supposed to call this morning before patrol.
 Greg must have hunted her down through the command post.

-"You did the right thing," she said, putting a hand on his shoulder.
+“You did the right thing,” she said, putting a hand on Randy’s shoulder.

-Zoe took the clunky puck.
-"It's my daughter's birthday.
-Thanks, Randy."
+Zoe accepted the clunky puck.
+“It’s my daughter’s birthday.
+Thanks, Randy.”

-Zoe pressed the speaker button hard, suddenly eager to hear familiar voices.
-"Greg.
-Can you hear me?"
+Zoe pressed the unmute button hard, suddenly eager to hear familiar voices.
+“Greg.
+Can you hear me?”

-"I have you."
-A rainstorm raged in the background.
-"You staying safe?"
+“I have you.”
+What sounded like a rainstorm was raging in the background on the other end.
+“You staying safe?”

-Through the filthy window, Zoe watched her Marines at work.
+Through the filthy window, Zoe watched her marines.
 Hayes was working his way to the rooftop.
-Martinez moved between buildings, checking corners as Davies and Prado dragged the gun cases to a corner.
+Martinez moved between buildings, checking corners as Davies and Prado dragged the gun cases into a recess behind the wall.

 Greg’s laugh crackled.
 “You’re a terrible liar.”

-A high voice broke in.
-"General Amanda reporting, Mom!"
+A high-pitched voice broke in.
+“General Amanda reporting, Mom!”

 Zoe closed her eyes.
 God, she missed that giggle.